February 9, 2026 | 11 min read

 Credit Utilization (30%): Multiple Strategies

+Pay down balances aggressively: Focus on cards with the highest utilization first.
+Getting any card below 30% (ideally below 10%) should be a priority.
 Request credit limit increases: If you have good payment history, call your credit card issuers and request limit increases.
 This instantly lowers your utilization ratio without requiring you to pay down balances.
-Just don't use the additional credit.
+Make multiple payments per month: Making payments throughout the month, or right before the statement closing date, keeps your reported balance low.

 Credit History Length (15%): Preserve Old Accounts

 Keep your oldest credit cards open and occasionally use them for small purchases to prevent closure due to inactivity.
-If an old card has an annual fee you don't want to pay, call the issuer and ask to product-change to a no-fee version of the card — this preserves your account history without the ongoing cost.
+If an old card has an annual fee you don’t want to pay, call the issuer and ask to product-change to a no-fee version — this preserves your account history without the ongoing cost.

 Credit Mix (10%): Let It Develop Naturally

-Don't take out loans you don't need just to diversify your credit types.
+Don’t take out loans you don’t need just to diversify your credit types.
 When you organically need an auto loan, mortgage, or other installment loan, it will naturally add to your mix.
-If you're considering debt consolidation or need to make a major purchase, choosing an installment loan over additional credit card debt can help your mix, but only if it makes financial sense independent of the credit score benefit.

 New Credit (10%): Be Strategic About Applications

-Space out credit applications by at least 3-6 months when possible.
-If you're shopping for mortgages or auto loans, compress all applications into a 14-day window to take advantage of the inquiry bundling.
-Before applying for new credit, ask yourself if you genuinely need it or if you're just chasing rewards or promotional offers.
+Space out credit applications by at least 3–6 months when possible.
+If you’re shopping for mortgages or auto loans, compress all applications into a 14-day window to take advantage of inquiry bundling.
+Before applying for new credit, ask yourself if you genuinely need it or if you’re just chasing rewards or promotional offers.

 How long does it take to build good credit from scratch?